canonical/ubuntu.com/templates/kubernetes/docs/metallb.md

 three pods and the other only has one pod running on it.
 It is recommended to use node anti-affinity to prevent Kubernetes pods from stacking on a single node.

-MetalLB is not currently available as a Juju CaaS charm, so the best way to install it is with a helm chart:
+Currently, the best way to install MetalLB on CDK is with a helm chart:

 ```bash
 helm install --name metallb stable/metallb
 ```
 Further configuration can be performed by using a [MetalLB configmap][configmap].

+See also the [Helm with CDK documentation][helm] for using Helm with CDK

 <!-- LINKS -->